Harry Potter - Series

 Book 1: Harry Potter and the Sorcerer's Stone

-An eleven-year-old boy, who is mistreated by the aunt and uncle he lives with, receives an invitation to attend a magical school and discovers he is famous within the wizarding world.
+An eleven-year-old boy receives an invitation to attend a magical school and discovers he is famous within the wizarding world.

 Book 2: Harry Potter and the Chamber of Secrets

 Book 3: Harry Potter and the Prisoner of Azkaban